 Entrance with Car Port

-More than a decade ago we set out on a journey to create a home that was sustainable for our children (my son Ian was born in 1992 and my daughter Claire was born in 1994).
+More than a decade ago we set out on a journey to create a home that was sustainable for our children.
 Part of that plan was to make the house a renewable energy power plant eliminating the need for any non-renewable energy sources.
 By 2001 we had built our award-winning sustainable natural home using local straw bales for the north wall, a green roofing system we custom designed, and passive solar design.

-Most recently, in 2012, we added three panel solar thermal hot water heating system.
+Most recently, in 2012, we added a three panel solar thermal hot water heating system.
 This new solar thermal system provides dual duty, pre-heating our domestic hot water for showers, baths and sinks.
 In addition, during the winter when the water doesn't always reach warm enough temperatures for domestic purposes, we pump the lower grade heat into the basements concrete flooring using it as a heat storage facility, reducing the demand on our in-floor heating system.
+Most analysis of solar thermal return on investment suggests that it is about six years making it even more appeal than solar photovoltaic in some ways.

 This home costs less to build than a conventional custom built home while saving you thousands every year in eliminated energy bills.
 The award-winning sustainable design by highly acclaimed eco-architect Martin Liefhebber (featured in the documentary video) proves that form, function, beauty and comfort can work together to save the environment, improve your health and provide a reasonable return on your investment.
 Learn how in this 25 minute documentary that explains all the major elements of the design including details on how the house was built.